PaoShou-China/DSSDL/README.md

    - Adjust `convergence_threshold` and `patience` parameters
    - Extend fast adaptation epochs `epochs`

-## Future Work

-1. **Extension to More System Types**: Apply the method to a wider range of dynamical systems.

-2. **Improved Mask Learning**: Develop more effective sparse mask learning methods.

-3. **Physical Constraint Integration**: Integrate physical laws as constraints into the model.

-4. **Uncertainty Estimation**: Add uncertainty estimation functionality to improve model reliability.

-5. **Real-time Applications**: Optimize the model to support real-time system identification and control.

 ## Contact

 If you have any questions or suggestions, please feel free to contact the project maintainers.